 It’s important for all carers to pay attention to their own needs first.
 To help you keep your mental and physical health strong, Mark has these tips for those caring for a loved one with dementia.

 - Speak up

-You may be hesitant to speak out if your loved one upsets you or lets you down.
-However, honest communication will actually help the relationship in the long run.
-So don’t suffer in silence.
-Gently talk about how you’re feeling before pent-up emotions make it too hard to communicate with sensitivity.
+You may be hesitant to speak to others if your loved one upsets you or lets you down.
+However, honest communication may help you to cope with the changes that are happening.
+So, don’t suffer in silence.
+Gently talk about how you’re feeling with a friend, family member or professional.

 - Set boundaries

-To avoid burnout and possibly even resentment, set clear limits on what you are willing and able to do.
-You can’t be there around the clock, so be realistic and set achievable tasks.
+To avoid burnout and possibly even resentment, think about your limits in terms of what you are able to do.
+Be realistic and set achievable tasks.
 You might need to look at professional carers to help with certain tasks, such as personal care.

 - Stay on track with your own life

-While some changes in your daily routine may be unavoidable while caring for your friend or relative, do your best to keep appointments and plans with your friends.
-You need to maintain your own support network as much as you can.
+While changes in your daily routine may be unavoidable while caring for your friend or relative, do your best to keep appointments and plans with your friends.
+It is important to maintain your own support network as much as you can.

 - Get help from others